dblock/code.dblock.org/_posts/2010/2010-12-09-corporate-change-contributing-to-open-source-opensourcecom.markdown

 ![]({{ site.url }}/images/posts/2010/2010-12-09-corporate-change-contributing-to-open-source-opensourcecom/image_9.jpg)

-I’d love to hear your story about open-sourcing a first project within your dot.corp for my next article.
+I'd love to hear your story about open-sourcing a first project within your dot.corp for my next article.